Tweet Foreign Secretary Jeremy Hunt

-Tell Ambassador Pierce, the UK's ambassador to the UN, and Minister Burt, Minister of State for the Middle East, that you want to see UK action on Yemen.
+Tell Jeremy Hunt, Secretary of State for Foreign and Commonwealth Affairs, that you want to see UK action on Yemen.
 Here are some tweets to get you started:

-- Make a short video on why we need UK action on Yemen.
-Use your phone or laptop to film a short video (20 seconds or so) on why the UK must act now.
-You can use our humanitarian briefing and our 'key asks' in the blue box below to help you.
-Or you can simply read out one of the tweets above.
+- Make a statement on why we need UK action on Yemen.
+Tweet a photo of yourself, holding this template placard, explaining to the Foreign Secretary Jeremy Hunt why you think #YemenCantWait and why the UK must act now.
+You can use our humanitarian briefing and our 'key asks' in the blue box below to guide you.

 - Tweet it.
-Remember to tweet @karenpierce22, @AlistairBurtUK and @unauk and use the hashtag #YemenCantWait
+Remember to tweet @Jeremy_Hunt and @unauk and use the hashtag #YemenCantWait

 - Send it to us.
-If you don't have Twitter or Facebook, send your video to us at firstname.lastname@example.org or message us via Facebook and we will post it for you!
+If you don't have Twitter or Facebook, send your photo to us at firstname.lastname@example.org or message us via Facebook and we will post it for you!

 Here's a reminder of what we're calling for: